i-e-b/LittleReviewer/README.md

 # LittleReviewer
-A tiny git front-end for reviewers (not developers)
+A tiny file-copy front-end for reviewers.

 This tool is designed to give non-developers a chance to test TFS pull requests before they are merged.